Ford & Fairview station

 Ford & Fairview is a bus rapid transit station on the Metro A Line in Saint Paul, Minnesota.

 The station is located at the intersection of Fairview Avenue on Ford Parkway.
 Both station platforms are located far-side of Fairview Avenue.

 The station opened June 11, 2016 with the rest of the A Line.
+As of 2025, the station received the lowest average weekday ridership of any A Line station.